Polaris

 Polaris was a commissioned portrait.
 In many ways it was more difficult than the majority of portraits I have done in the past.
 The subject is a friend and peer of mine.
 It was commissioned by her boyfriend (now husband) as a surprise for her birthday.
 Doing someone's portrait without them knowing, and not being able to have them sit for you creates its own set of challenges.

-You will notice that I do not keep this work categorized with the rest of my portraits.
-To me it is more of a singular work as opposed to a traditional portrait.
+Although this work is categorized as a portrait, it is more of a singular work as opposed to a traditional portrait.
 It is much more complicated and in depth.
 The subject is surrounded by an entire story of images that relate back to her.I was asked to translate the work for the owner and the subject, here is an excerpt from that explanation:

 The woman in lilac and blue at the top of the canvas you should know well.
 What makes me smile about this particular image of her is that the smile and expression she wears is because she is looking at you.
 It was based on a photo taken after one of the openings when we went out to dinner.